 This salad may require a bit more work than others due to the roasted sweet potatoes and beet chips, but it is really very simple and oh so worth it.

 Start by preparing the cranberry vinaigrette.
-Add all the ingredients for the vinaigrette in the bowl of your food processor or blender and pulse until smooth.
+Add all the ingredients for the vinaigrette to the bowl of your food processor or blender and pulse until smooth.
 Set aside.
 Yep, it’s as simple as that.

 Heat oven to 375 degrees.
 Using a knife or even better a mandoline, if you have one to slice the beets thinly (but not too thin).
 Using a mandoline helps ensure uniform slices.
 Place the sliced beets on a greased baking sheet, spray or drizzle with oil, and sprinkle with salt.